MasqueradeOfSilence/MasqueradeOfSilence/README.md

 I am the president of the Theme Park Engineering and Design club at my university.
 I have also worked in visual effects on three student films and as a TD (tech artist) on one industry film, Trolls Band Together.

-# Current progress in M.S.

-- Goal is to finish in April 2024.
-- Implemented a fluid solver using the Marker and Cell Method.
-- Implemented a second fluid solver using MLS-MPM in Unity using NiallTL's Incremental MPM tutorial.
-- Now exploring applications of the MLS-MPM method to low-density foam, using a new method, Foam Fraction Flow.

 # Personal Work and Project List

 - I am currently reworking this.
 I believe in supplementing formal education with MOOCs, self-study, certifications, and personal projects.